hashkat/hashkat/docs/keywords.md

 Here the weights for each preference classes are also summed and divided by the sum to generate a probability.
 These probabilities are used when an agent is created to determine which preference class they use.

+####'preference_classes' section
+**(type: n/a)** This section of the input file is for the declaration of preference classes which describe how tweets are passed in the system.
+Here you must set the tweet transmission for different scenarios based on different agent characteristics

 ##Q

 ##R